Erica Ilton RDN CDN Interview

 In our on-going Interview series, we have brought you the RDNs of our Success Team as well as the movers and shakers within the low FODMAP universe.

-Erica is our Success Team Leader here at FODMAP Everyday!
-Stay tuned for her PODCAST and regular column!
-To learn more about her you can check out her bio here – where you can also find her contact information if you would like to work with her!
+Erica is part of our Success Team Leader here at FODMAP Everyday®!
+To learn more about her you can check out her bio here – where you also find her contact information if you would like to work with her!